Matt Smith (Queensland politician): State leagues

 In 2000, Smith played for the Albury Wodonga Bandits in the South East Australian Basketball League (SEABL).
 In 2003, he played for the Knox Raiders in the SEABL.

 In 2004 and 2005, Smith played for the Sandringham Sabres in the Big V.

 In 2009, Smith played for the Hobart Chargers in the SEABL.

 Between 2013 and 2015, Smith played three seasons for the Cairns Marlins in the Queensland Basketball League (QBL).
 He returned to the Marlins for one final season in 2018.

 Political career

-In July 2024, the Labor Party selected Smith to try to win the federal seat of Leichhardt for the first time in almost two decades.
+In July 2024, Smith was chosen as the Labor Party candidate for the federal seat of Leichhardt.
 On 7 January 2025, Smith, along with Prime Minister Anthony Albanese and Senator for Queensland Nita Green, announced almost $39 million for social housing and community infrastructure projects in the Cape York region in far north Queensland.
 Of the $39 million, according to the announcement, $24.9m would be allocated through the Housing Support Program package to boost social housing in the northernmost part of the state.
 On 3 May 2025, he was elected a member of the Australian Parliament for the Division of Leichhardt after winning the seat in the 2025 federal election.
 Smith is affiliated with the Labor Left.